Low-reheating scenario in dark Higgs inflation and its impact on dark photon dark matter production: Dark Higgs inflation

 with $a_2 \gg a_1$ assumed.
 We again numerically find $a_{\rm reh}/a_1$ or $a_{\rm reh}/a_2$ from $\rho_{\rm inf}(a_{\rm reh}) = \rho_R(a_{\rm reh})$, and then the reheating temperature is obtained by using

 In Fig.~\ref{fig:Treh-scattering}, we present the reheating temperature for the scattering process with the same parameter ranges as in the decay process case \eqref{eqn:range-parameter-Treh}.
 The left (right) panel of Fig.~\ref{fig:Treh-scattering} shows the case where the end of reheating happens during the second (third) stage, {\it i.e.}, $a_1 < a_{\rm reh} < a_2$ ($a > a_2$).
 In addition to the kinematic constraints displayed in Table~\ref{tab:conditions}, we have imposed the perturbativity conditions for the quartic couplings, $\{\lambda_H, \lambda_D, \lambda_{HD}\} < 4\pi$ and required that the dark Higgs decays before the BBN.
-Furthermore, the points shown in Fig.~\ref{fig:Treh-scattering} satisfy $T_{\rm reh} > 1$ MeV.
+Furthermore, the points shown in Fig.~\ref{fig:Treh-scattering} satisfy $T_{\rm reh} > 1$ MeV, which we take to be the lower bound on the reheating temperature; see, for instance, Refs.~\cite{Kawasaki:1999na, Kawasaki:2000en, Hasegawa:2019jsa} for an in-depth analysis.
 In the case of the Stage 2 reheating, we observe a narrow allowed parameter region because of the kinematic conditions imposed on the quartic couplings $\lambda_{HD}$ and $\lambda_{D}$.
 The reheating temperature in this case can be as low as $T_{\rm reh} \simeq 10^{4}$ GeV.
 In the case of the Stage 3 reheating, we can achieve the reheating temperature at the MeV scale.

 We thus conclude that a low reheating temperature could be achieved from both the decay and scattering cases in the model under consideration if we take the dark Higgs inflationary scenario.
 This result supports our consideration of DM phenomenology in the context of the low reheating temperature discussed in section~\ref{sec:dm}.